TomCreusot/Star_Tracker_Microcontroller/README.md

 This project contains all the code to implement a star tracker for a satellite.

 The software is designed to run on high-powered microcontrollers for low-earth orbit cube satellites.
 It can also be used on a standard computer using a Ubuntu distribution (or windows through wsl).

+I have recorded a set of videos available on [youtube here](https://www.youtube.com/playlist?list=PLzWAMhj2ND0TXXEOIabAPgrrbsrhF2XHW) that you should look at before getting started.
+It explains star trackers, the code and any considerations you should make.

 ## Implementation
 This is a modular library and binary where tracking algorithms can quickly be swapped out.